-But first, you need to know what your goals are and how to make them SMART!
+But first, you need to know your goals and how to make them SMART!
 Learn how to set goals HERE–>How to Set Goals.
 Once you know your goals, make an action plan to achieve them with these steps–>How to Make a Goal Action Plan.
 If you already have goals in mind, are working towards achieving them with a goal action plan, AND are ready to do a regular goal review, please scroll down for the step-by-step instructions.

 How to do a Goal Review

-A goal review requires that you evaluate your progress towards the goals that you have set.
+A goal review requires that you evaluate your progress toward the goals that you have set.
 If you have a prior goal-setting worksheet, now is the time to get it out for review.
 If not, you may want to invest in our Dream Life Tool Kit.